cloud-gov/cf-byo-broker/azure-service-broker/README.md

 ### Configure your Azure account

-First let's identify your Azure subscription and save it for later use.
+> First let's identify your Azure subscription and save its output for later use in our deployment

 1. Run `az login` and follow the instructions in the command output to authorize `az` to use your account
 1. List your Azure subscriptions: